Fear of losing contact with their children is often one of the main reasons why people in unhappy marriages choose to stay married.

 - Split custody: Custody of one or more siblings is granted to one parent, while custody of the other siblings is granted to the other parent.

 Child custody orders are determined by a Family Court judge based on the standard known as the “welfare principle”.
-This means that the court prioritises the best interest of the child, not the desires of the parent.
+This means that the court prioritises the best interests of the child, not the desires of the parent.

-3. Care And Control
+#3.
+Care And Control

 Unlike custody orders, care and control orders can be granted to only one parent.

-It is generally more difficult for fathers to be granted care and control over mothers, but there are exceptions like in cases of neglect or domestic abuse, if there is agreement from the mother, or if there is an explicit request from the child.
+It is generally more difficult for fathers to be granted care and control over mothers, but there are exceptions, like in cases of neglect or domestic abuse, if there is agreement from the mother, or if there is an explicit request from the child.
 Nonetheless, it is not an impossible task.

-4. Access
+#4.
+Access

 The parent who is not granted care and control will still be allowed reasonable access to the child.
 The Women’s Charter does not explicitly state how much access should be granted, so it is up to the court to decide what is “fair and reasonable”.